The Real New Testament Church

 • Divine headship.

-• By the intimate rule of indwelling life (zoe).
+• By the intimate "law of God," the rule of indwelling life (zoe).

 • According to grace.